mixxxdj/manual/source/chapters/hardware.rst

 The headphone jack on most laptops is not a second audio output.
 Rather, plugging headphones into the jack simply redirects the laptop's single stereo output from its speakers to your headphones.
+A :ref:`splitter cable
-A splitter cable can be used to separate the stereo output of a headphone jack into two separate mono outputs for headphone cueing, but it is recommended to use a sound card with at least four mono outputs (for two stereo pairs).
+<hardware-splitter-cables>` can be used to separate the stereo output of a
+headphone jack into two separate mono outputs for headphone cueing, but it is recommended to use a sound card with at least four mono outputs (for two stereo pairs).
 Such sound cards tend to be higher quality than those built into laptops and allow your mix to be enjoyed in stereo by your audience.

 Unlike some proprietary DJ systems, Mixxx can use any audio interface and any :term:`MIDI` or :term:`HID` controller that your :term:`OS <operating system>`